cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## add work flow to edit user information and put it to server
+## add redux form with validation for editing user contacts